-Engineering and procurement (EP) services for the LDPE unit will be provided by Tecnimont, a subsidiary of Maire Tecnimont, as part of a $191.4m contract awarded in December 2012.
-This part of the project is expected to be realised in the last quarter of 2014.
+Engineering and procurement (EP) services for the LDPE unit were provided by Tecnimont, a subsidiary of Maire Tecnimont, as part of a $191.4m contract awarded in December 2012.

 Brazilian petrochemical company Braskem inaugurated a new ethylene plant in Triunfo Petrochemical Complex in Triunfo municipality, in the Rio Grande do Sul state of Brazil in September 2010.

 Riopol's new petrochemical complex in Duque de Caxias is said to be Latin America's largest integrated gas-based chemical site.